-Highway 7 in Richmond Hill and Markham, Ontario was one of nine projects profiled in Complete Streets Transformations.
+Highway 7 in Richmond Hill and Markham, Ontario was one of nine projects profiled in TCAT’s Complete Street Transformations.

 Formerly a divided regional road oriented solely to motor vehicles, a complete redesign has brought bus rapid transit, bike lanes, and pedestrian improvements.
 Highway 7 connects the two municipalities of Richmond Hill and Markham, and increased intensification along this section created an enabling environment to support the rapid transit and active transportation expansions.
 The project cost $308 million to complete, and took five years (2005-2015), from the beginning of the design phase to the end of construction.